-We present the performance for normal phenotypes with covariate effect in Figure 8a.
-We omit the results with null covariate effect because the change of performances is hardly noticeable.

-In scenarios 1 and 2 where GxE effect and environmental main effect are both non-zero, and the expected , and are thus eligible effect of allelefor TDR assessment.
-In scenario 3 and 4 where GxE exists (Figure 8a, right), VLA attained the highest TDR, and the advantage is more pronounced in scenario 4 where GxE exists with null environment main effect, because VLA is meant to prioritize pure GxE; the performance of DGL and LVT fell behind VLA and DLM because DGL and LVT are meant to captures multiplicative vQTL, but the variance loci we simulated were additive; DRM captures additive vQTL but also emphasize robustness, its FDR was indeed the closest to 5% (Figure 8a, left panel, blue bar), but its TDR is not optimal (Figure 8a, right panel, blue) when the phenotype is Gaussian.
+Figure 5a presents the performance for Gaussian phenotypes.
+In scenarios 1 and 2, where GxE effects are null, the FDR was controlled for all methods (Figure 5a, left), thus making them eligible for TDR assessment.
+In scenarios 3 and 4, where there are GxE effects (Figure 5a, right), VLA had the highest TDR.
+This advantage was more pronounced in scenario 4, where there were GxE effects with null environment main effects because VLA is meant to prioritize pure GxE.
+DGL and LVT had worse performance than VLA and DLM.
+This is because DGL and LVT are meant to capture multiplicative vQTLs, but we simulated additive variance loci were.
+DRM captured additive vQTLs, and its FDR was the closest to the 5% cutoff (Figure 5a, left panel, blue bar), but its TDR is not optimal (Figure 5a, right panel, blue) when the phenotype is Gaussian.

-To simulate binary phenotype, we convert the Gaussian phenotype y to probabilities with logistic function, π=1+e-y-1, then draw 1 = case and 0 = control from that probability.

-In Figure 8b we compare the performance on binary phenotype.
-In scenario 1 and 2 (Figure 8b, left) of null GxE, the FDR of DLM, LVT, and DRM went above the expected 5%, but we still consider them somewhat under control; the FDR of DGL went far beyond 5%, thus we do not include DGL in the comparison of TDR; VLA was conservative, but is considered a safe method.
-In scenario 3 and 4 (Figure 8b, right) where GxE exists, the performance resembles the Gaussian phenotype and VLA achieved higher TDR performance, especially when the GxE effect is pure (scenario 4, NUL+GXE).